weegrom/polaris-icons/FREQUENTLY_ASKED_QUESTIONS.md

    <Icon source={CircleInformationMajorTwotone} />
    ```

+## What’s the difference between major and minor icons?

+Minor icons are designed within a 16px square but are always given a 20 × 20px bounding box.
+Minor icons mainly use solid shapes and have a single color variant.
+Major icons are designed within a 20px square.
+They mainly use strokes and have a 2-tone variant that includes white highlights.
+Both major and minor icons are always displayed within a 20px square bounding box and should not be used at any other size.

 ---

 If you have any other questions or feedback, [open an issue](https://github.com/Shopify/polaris-icons/issues/new?assignees=HYPD&labels=&template=feedback-for-polaris-icons-ui.md&title=%5BFeedback%5D+) or find us in [#polaris-tooling](https://shopify.slack.com/messages/CCNUS0FML) on Slack.